Visiting Fort Mifflin in Philadelphia for the Past, Paranormal, and Planes

 In 1771, plans were finally realized by the British to build a fort on this muddy island.
 Due to lack of funds, however, it took until 1776 for the fort to be completed, not by the British, but by the colonists, led by Benjamin Franklin.

 Fort Mifflin was a vital link to the defense of Philadelphia.
 Combined with Fort Mercer on the New Jersey side of the Delaware River, the two forts were able to ensure that British ships couldn’t make their way to the city.
-In fact, the fort was so vital that Washington ordered the fort held “to the last extremity,” as his troops fled Philadelphia in September 1777.
+In fact, the fort was so vital that Washington ordered the fort held “to the last extremity,” as his troops and Congress fled Philadelphia in September 1777.

 It took six weeks and the largest bombardment of the Revolutionary War for the British to eventually capture Fort Mifflin.
 By that time, however, Washington and his troops had made their escape to Montgomery County, Pennsylvania.
 Without the efforts and sacrifices of the 400 American troops at Fort Mifflin, the reinforced British might have been able to crush Washington’s army before they had the chance to regroup at Valley Forge a few months later.